unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ```

 ## Capitalist
-You’ve gone from rags to riches, or at least that is the path you have set up for yourself.
-You’ve come a long way from your humble upbringing, and you are ambitious to rise to the top.
+You've gone from rags to riches, or at least that is the path you have set up for yourself.
+You've come a long way from your humble upbringing, and you are ambitious to rise to the top.

 Skill Proficiencies: Diplomacy.
 Choose 1 from [Insight, History, Charm]